 Were you hurt in a Lime Bike accident?
-If so, the Dallas bike-share accident lawyers of The Benton Law Firm can help you hold the responsible party accountable for what happened to you.
-We have the experience and resources you need on your side to get justice.
+If so, the Lime bike share lawyers of The Benton Law Firm can help you hold the responsible party accountable for what happened to you.
+We have the experience and resources you need to get justice.

-In February 2018, D Magazine wrote that Dallas was “was an unlikely candidate to become the bike-share capital of North America,” but the nearly 20,000 bicycles in the city at that time were more than the 12,000 in New York or the 10,000 in Seattle.
+In February 2018, D Magazine wrote that Dallas was “was an unlikely candidate to become the bike-share capital of North America.”
+But the nearly 20,000 bicycles in the city then were more than the 12,000 in New York or the 10,000 in Seattle.
 The following month, the Wall Street Journal declared Dallas was “ground zero for a nascent national bike-share war.”

-Dockless bikes, which allow people to rent bicycles without having to return them to specific stations or locations, began appearing in Dallas in August 2017 and quickly became quite popular.
-The San Mateo, California-based dockless bike-share company Lime reported in December that the company had 45,000 active riders who had pedaled 105,000 miles in a matter of months.
+Dockless bikes, which allow people to rent bicycles without returning them to specific stations or locations, began appearing in Dallas in August 2017 and quickly became quite popular.
+In December, the San Mateo, California-based dockless bike-share company Lime reported that the company had 45,000 active riders who had pedaled 105,000 miles in months.

 As quickly as dockless bikes arrived in Dallas, the companies behind the bikes began to disappear.
 In August 2018, KXAS-TV shared a photograph one of its viewers had taken of numerous Beijing-based Ofo bikes stacked at a local recycling plant.